-A mediator will then have a free telephone consultation with the referrer which can cover your options including, but not limited to, mediation and provide information about court processes etc.
+A member of our team will then have a brief free telephone consultation with the referrer which can cover your options including, but not limited to, mediation and provide information about court processes etc.

 Stage 2 – Decision to use our service

-We usually write out and then talk to your ex-partner to engage them in the mediation process.
+This fee covers initial administration, telephone calls and correspondence and shows your commitment to the process.
+We usually write out to, and then talk to, your ex-partner to engage them in the mediation process.

 Stage 3 – Both of you willing to try mediation